Lets talk Bored Ape NFT's (4.Viewing)

 Now, last year my brother asked me about crypto because my nephew was getting into it.
 I replied, hey, it's just gambling, most will lose money.
 I replied that way because I had no idea what I was talking about.
 That changed this year.

 As far as investing, it's the easiest money.
-Those that lose are hoping for some overnight success and invest in crap/meme coins, not highly ranked, low market cap.
+Those that lose are hoping for some overnight success and invest in shit/meme coins, not highly ranked, low market cap.
 It's a higher risk, higher reward.
 The easy money is sticking to the top 50 ranked coins that have actual projects behind them.

 Once you take the lawlessness away from crypto it loses its shine.
 Look at Canada and China as an example.
 The governments of the world will only take it so long before they want their cut in taxes and such.
 China's answer is to launch their own and ban all others.
 Canada is looking for a way to make sure all transactions are taxed.